- Digital content (e.g. e-books and full text journals) can be accessed via U-M Library Search.

 - Faculty or staff

-- Spouse or Significant Other of a U-M Faculty or Staff member
+- Spouse or other qualified adult of a U-M faculty or staff member

 - Faculty proxies